xlmentx/wi21-cse110-lab4/part1/part1.md

   Since finalPrice is a constant set to 0, dicounted.push() will always push 0.
   Since dicounted is constant you can't change it, but you can add to it.
   Therefore, line 8 will always push 0's and final discount will be [0,0,0].

+DATA TYPES
+A. Accessing the value of the name property in the student object

+B. Accessing the value of the Grad Year property in the student object
+C. Calling the function for the greeting property in the student object
+D. Accessing the name property of the object in the Favorite Teacher property in student
+E. Access the first index in the array of the courseLoad property of the student object